Independence in Infinite Probabilistic Databases: Introduction

 \subsection{Related Work}

-The foundation of our work is the extensive literature on on models for finite probabilistic databases \cite{GreenTannen2006,Aggarwal2009,Suciu+2011,VanDenBroeckSuciu2017}.
-Dalvi et al. identified three \emph{facets} of research in probabilistic data management \cite{Dalvi+2009}.
-Among these, our contribution clearly falls into the category of \emph{semantics and representation} of probabilistic data.
-Discussions and exploitation of independence assumptions are abundant in PDB literature (cf. \cite{GreenTannen2006,Suciu+2011,VanDenBroeckSuciu2017}).
+The foundation of our work is the extensive literature on models for finite probabilistic databases \cite{GreenTannen2006,Aggarwal2009,Suciu+2011,VanDenBroeckSuciu2017}.
+Dalvi et al. identified three \emph{facets} of research in probabilistic data management \cite{Dalvi+2009}: \emph{semantics and representation}; \emph{query evaluation}; and \emph{user interface} principles.
+Among these, our contribution mainly addresses semantics of probabilistic data in an infinite setting, with emphasis on independence assumptions.
+Concrete representation systems \cite{GreenTannen2006,Suciu+2011}, query evaluation and user interfaces are not the focus of our work, but only occasionally touched upon.
+Note that discussions of independence assumptions are abundant in PDB literature (cf. \cite{GreenTannen2006,Suciu+2011,VanDenBroeckSuciu2017}).
+In the finite setting, such assumptions are exploited for concise representations of large probability spaces over database instances.

 \emph{Incomplete databases} \cite{ImielinskiLipski1984,vanderMeyden1998} are a non-probabilistic model of uncertain databases.
 As opposed to probabilistic databases, models of incomplete databases typically do not assume finite domains \cite{ImielinskiLipski1984,vanderMeyden1998,GreenTannen2006}.
 Essentially, a PDB augments an incomplete database with probabilities and thus, the problem of their representation is closely related to that of PDBs \cite{GreenTannen2006}.
 Most of the PDB literature assumes this model, referred to as the \emph{possible worlds semantics} \cite{Dalvi+2009,Suciu+2011}.